 To take the Butterfly tribe for an example.
 From the egg of this insect is hatched an animal differing entirely from its parent.
 Its body is long and cylindrical, and divided into a great many rings.
 It is provided with a large number of very short legs, with jaws, and with several small eyes.
 It is familiarly known to us by the name of caterpillar.
 It lives in this state a considerable time, subsisting upon such food as is adapted to its nature.
-At length it casts off its skin, and appears in another form without limbs.
-It ceases to feed or to move.
+At length it casts off its skin, and appears in

 It seems to be totally without life.
 This is called the chrysalis.
-After a while, by examining it closely, the imperfect shape of the butterfly may be distinguished through its surface; and finally the envelope is broken, and the animal escapes.
+After a while, by examining it closely, the imperfect shape of the butterfly may be distinguished through its surface; and finally the envelop is broken, and the animal escapes.
 Its wings are at first short, weak, and moist, but they soon unfold to a greater size, and become strong; and the insect is in a state to fly.
 It has now six long legs, a spiral trunk, two antennæ, and eyes differing entirely from those of the caterpillar.
 In short, it is an animal totally different; and yet these wonderful changes are only the successive unfolding of parts contained one within another in the original embryo.